TK Elevator MULTI

-MULTI is the first cable-less elevator developed by TK Elevator (formerly ThyssenKrupp Elevator).
-Rather than using cables to lift the elevator, MULTI uses linear motors.
+MULTI is a cable-less elevator developed by TK Elevator (formerly ThyssenKrupp Elevator).
+Rather than using cables to lift the elevator, MULTI uses linear motors built onto the cabin, the first of its kind.
 As well as moving vertically between floors of a building, MULTI can also move horizontally through a floor of a building.
 MULTI is being tested at Rottweil Test Tower.

 History

 The system was installed inside a test tower in 2017.
 As of 2024, there are no installations outside of testing sites.